Wondering why your toilet won’t flush?

 Most toilets will have a fill line on the inside ofthe tank that suggested the level at which water should fill in the tank.
 Some people purposely set their water level lower in order to save water, but if you notice this and you didn’t make any adjustments, it could be a number of reasons why.

 The toilet flapper is what allows the water in your toilet tank to flow into the toilet bowl.
 When you flush, it opens up, flushing all the water through the main drain of the toilet.
 If your toilet flapper is bent or broken to the point that it cannot make a tight seal, it will not allow the tank to refill, thus your toilet can’t flush.

-Replacement is very easy to do yourself, and you can pick one up at your local hardware store or online no problem.
+Replacing the flapper valve is very easy to do yourself, and you can pick one up at your local hardware store or online no problem.
 It costs a couple of dollars, so it’s a good idea to try and resolve the flushing problem, and won’t be out a lot of money if that wasn’t the issue.

-A Clog in the Toilet, Flange, or Drain.
+A Clog in the Toilet, Flange, or Drain

 Obviously, a clog can be a major reason why your toilet won’t flush.
 We may have all dealt with a clogged toilet before, often in the toilet itself just beyond the bowl.
 But, a clog in the flange or drain can be a bigger issue.